-The Deer & Doe Sirocco Jumpsuit: A Pattern Review
+Pattern Reviews: The Deer & Doe Sirocco Jumpsuit:

-Fabrication's Katy is Katy de Sousa, the Head Geek of http://www.minigeeks.etsy.ca Katy has a well-known love for quirky bright knits, and an unerring ability to combine patterns to brilliant effect.
-In this blog post, she reviews the Deer & Doe Sirocco jumpsuit (that might have been designed just for her, it captures her style and personality so well.)
+Fabrication's Katy is Katy de Sousa, the Head Geek of Mini Geeks, Katy has a well-known love for quirky bright knits, and an unerring ability to combine patterns to brilliant effect.
+In this blog post, she reviews the Deer & Doe Sirocco Jumpsuit (that might have been designed just for her, it captures her style and personality so well.)

 From the Deer & Doe website:

 “The Sirocco is a wrap-over jersey jumpsuit with short fitted sleeves and pleated pants.
 Version A has tapered legs, and version B is a playsuit with shorts.”